DREAMBOAT RETURNS TO FALCON LAKE TO RUN 150-MILE RACE

 He said that it's true that it's a painful experience.
 That's why his parents don't like seeing it.
 It's hard to witness your child in pain.
-Not only is there muscle exhaustion, joint pain and sleep deprivation, but Eric said he will have massive blisters on his feet so every step will be painful.
+Not only is there muscle exhaustion, joint pain and sleep deprivation, but Eric said he will develop massive blisters on his feet.
+Every step after that will be painful.
 Still, he talks about enjoying the experience.
 I asked him how that can be.
 He said part of it is because he knows that he'll be proud that he did it.
 He said there are many things in life that we do that are painful in the moment that are still worth doing because they are satisfying in the long term.
-And knowing that, in a way, makes them enjoyable even as you do them.
+Knowing that, in a way, makes them enjoyable even as you do them.

 I asked him how he expected to feel about it the next day – potentially in a wheelchair.
-He said that that physical pain is also the feeling of an accomplishment.
-All of us can relate to a satisfaction in over-coming momentary desires, of self-mastery.
+He said that physical pain is also the feeling of an accomplishment.
+All of us can relate to a satisfaction in over-coming momentary desires – self-mastery.

-I asked him how that day-after pain would feel if he only ran 40 km because of an injury.
+I asked him how that day-after pain would feel if he only ended up running 40 km out of the 240 km because of an injury.
 He wasn't sure.
 But he said he ran a 50-mile race recently and could barely finish because of tendinitis.
-If for that same reason, he could only run 40 km of this race he said he would understand that it would mean he could no longer do ultra-marathons.
+If for the same reason, he could only run 40 km of this race he said he would understand that it would mean he could no longer do ultra-marathons.

-Eric said that even at 100-mile races with very serious qualifying requirements, only about half the competitors will be able to finish.
+Eric said that even in 100-mile races with very serious qualifying requirements, only about half the competitors will be able to finish.